FLAC2D Modeling • Tutorials

 After right-clicking and dragging to look around, and using the mouse wheel to zoom in and out, the initial plot should appear something like the following.

-To see model results, go to the Attributes section of the Control Panel.
+To see model results, go to the Attributes section in the Tools panel.
 Choose Contour in the Color By attribute.
 The default quantity should be Displacement.

 This should give a result similar to the one shown below.

 This shows the magnitude of displacement.
-To see the direction, you can add vectors by selecting the Build Plot tool button ( ) and choosing Vectors under the Zone heading.
+To see the direction, add vectors by selecting the Build Plot tool button ( ) and choosing Vectors under the Zone heading.

 The model should appear like this: